cool-es/q-dot-r-es/README.md

 echo "😳💦 Are you sure?" | qr
 ```
 ## Output
+By default, `qr` outputs BMP files, scaled to 512×512 pixels.
+They are uncompressed (no run-length encoding) and use a monochrome palette.

+The scaling can be changed with the `--scale` (alias `-s`) parameter, given a width in pixels or `0` for no rescaling (which creates an icon-sized bitmap under 200 pixels wide).

-`qr` outputs XBM bitmaps, which is an uncompressed monochrome format consisting of plaintext hex data wrapped in C code:
+When passed the `--xbm` parameter, it instead outputs XBM bitmaps, which is a format consisting of plaintext hex data wrapped in C code:
 ```c
 #define hello_width 37
 #define hello_height 37